Become a member

 NUBSLI members can also make use of Unite meeting rooms for CPD opportunities.

 How does NUBSLI communicate with members?

-There is much happening at the moment that is having an effect on our profession, including the National Framework Agreement – which has now awarded contracts – changes to Access to Work, and cuts to interpreters’ fees by agencies across the UK.
+There is much happening at the moment that is having an effect on our profession, including National Framework Agreements, changes to Access to Work, and cuts to interpreters’ fees by agencies across the UK.
 Things happen quickly and it’s important that members are up-to-date on what’s going on.

 To make sure that members are kept aware of events, meetings and updates, the committee sends out 2 – 4 emails per month.
 Each email has a short summary of important issues that are happening, or a meeting report.
 We also post information on our website and on social media so if you are looking for specific information then you will be able to find it there.

 There is also a members’ area on the website where members can access more information on what is happening and access resources that they can use.
 You can register to join here.